yankostadinov/core/tutorials/guides/vanilla-js/vanilla.md

 ### 1.2.
 Getting Started with the Glue42 Core CLI

-Now we are going to use the Glue42 Core CLI to initiate our environment.
+Now we are going to use the [**Glue42 Core CLI**](../../glue42-core/what-is-glue42-core/core-concepts/cli/index.html) to initiate our environment.
 For that you will need to install the Glue42 Core CLI first and then call the `init` command, which will set up your dev environment.

 ```javascript
 npm install --global @glue42/cli-core
 gluec init
 ```

 This command will get the necessary dependencies and scaffold the necessary config files for us.
 Next, we are going to stop using the simple http server that comes with the start files and utilize the CLI's serve functionality.
-This is very useful, as it allows us to serve or proxy to our apps, define shared resources and serve the Glue42 Core Environment correctly.
+This is very useful, as it allows us to serve or proxy to our apps, define shared resources and serve the [**Glue42 Core Environment**](../../glue42-core/what-is-glue42-core/core-concepts/environment/index.html) correctly.

 To do all of that open the `glue.config.dev.json` file.
 Then add the shared resources, the clients and stocks apps.
-You can check out how to do that in the Getting Started **TODO: Link** section Your file should look something like this:
+You can check out how to do that in the Getting Started **TODO: Link** section.
+Your file should look something like this:

 ```json
 {